 How sustainable is your university?

-People & Planet’s University League is the only comprehensive and independent league table of UK universities ranked by environmental and ethical performance.
+People & Planet’s University League (see table below) is the only comprehensive and independent league table of UK universities ranked by environmental and ethical performance.
 It is compiled annually by the UK’s largest student campaigning network, People & Planet.

 Which universities are ranked?